How can I structure my document to make it more accessible?

 Organizing your page with helpful titles and headings creates an outline that helps your audience access the most important information more quickly and easily.

 Assistive technology users rely heavily on page titles and headings to navigate complex content.
 Assistive technology (opens new window) includes any piece of equipment, product or system that is used to improve the functional capacities of people with disabilities.
-Keyboards, screen readers, and screen magnifiers are commonly used forms of assistive technology.
+Keyboards, screen readers, text-to-speech software, and screen magnifiers are commonly used forms of assistive technology.

 Headings allow users to jump from one part of a document to another, without using a mouse.
 Screen readers will interpret headings for those who use them.
 Structuring complex content will help all users parse it as well.